New Zealand bellbird: Distribution and habitat

-The most widespread subspecies by far is melanura, which can be found throughout North, South, Stewart and Auckland Islands.
-It is also present on many satellites like Tiritiri Matangi Island, Mokohinau, Little Barrier, Cuvier, Mercury, Hen and Chickens, Aldermen and Mayor Islands.
+The most widespread subspecies by far is melanura, which can be found throughout North, South and Stewart Island and the Auckland Islands.
+It is also present on many satellites, like Tiritiri Matangi, Little Barrier, Cuvier and Mayor Island, and the Mokohinau, Mercury, Hen and Chickens and Aldermen Islands.
 Vagrants have appeared as far south as Campbell Island and there is a historical record from the Snares Islands dating back to 1888.
-Subsp. oneho only occurs on Three Kings Islands, and subsp. obscura only nests on Poor Knights Islands, but occasionally visits the nearby mainland of eastern Northland.
+Subspecies oneho only occurs on the Three Kings Islands, and subspecies obscura only nests on the Poor Knights Islands, but occasionally visits the nearby mainland of eastern Northland.
 Bellbirds are almost absent north of Waikato.
-Northland can get occasional winter female visitors from nearby offshore islands, and small pocket populations exist in some places north of Auckland like Tāwharanui Peninsula and Shakespear Regional Park.
+Northland can get occasional winter female visitors from nearby offshore islands, and small pocket populations exist in some places north of Auckland, like Tāwharanui Peninsula and Shakespear Regional Park.
 It is also scarce in the Canterbury Plains and Central Otago.
 In their native forest habitat, bellbirds can be abundant and are more widely distributed than tūī.